Skip to main content

 Confirm the Display

-Click the [Preview] button in the upper right corner of the rule editing page to confirm the display.
-You can see that the "Parent Category" field is hidden.
+Click the [Preview] button in the upper right corner of the rule editior page to verify the changes.
+Here, you can see that the "Parent Category" field is hidden.

 Image from Gyazo